bs2kbs2k/smlinux/README.md

 If you initially built with `InstallHD=0` and wish to add later, `smlinux update --hd`, or set both `InstallHD=1` and `UpdateHD=1` in smlinux configuration.

+## **What branch should I use?**

+If you chose one of the presets, the appropriate branch is defined automatically.
+For `PRESET=sm6ex` the nightly branch is automatically used; if you would like the master branch instead use `PRESET=sm64pc`.
+If sm64ex nightly works for you, I'd reccommend it as it is the most updated, but if a recent change causes build failure or other problems, use the more stable sm64pc master.

+## **When to use RENDER_API=GL_LEGACY?**
+*only applies to sm64pc/sm64ex based forks*

+For old video cards that support OpenGL 1.1 but not 2.1 (from year 200X).
+Check your OpenGL version with the following command:

+	glxinfo | grep "OpenGL version"

+If 1.1-2.0, you must use the legacy renderer.
+For 2.1 or greater, standard GL renderer is reccommended, although some old computers that do support 2.1 may perform better with the legacy renderer.

 ## **How to update, rebuild, or change build options later?**